When Libby Swenson was in her early twenties, she witnessed real injustice and oppression for the first time.

-It was during her first trip to India with LJI that Libby met Aksha* and her son Raman* through an LJI investigator and witnessed firsthand the devastation human trafficking inflicts on the lives of its victims.
+It was during her first trip to India with LJI that Libby met Asha* and her son Raman* through an LJI investigator and witnessed firsthand the devastation human trafficking inflicts on the lives of its victims.

 An unsuccessful marriage is considered a great shame and stigma in traditional Indian culture, and the fault is often placed solely on the wife.
-Aksha’s family blamed her for her failed marriage and turned their back on her, leaving her desperate and vulnerable.
+Asha’s family blamed her for her failed marriage and turned their back on her, leaving her desperate and vulnerable.

-Not knowing what to do, Aksha traveled alone to Delhi in an attempt to find her husband.
+Not knowing what to do, Asha traveled alone to Delhi in an attempt to find her husband.
 “She went all the way from Mumbai to Delhi, the city of like tens of millions of people, trying to find her husband, and she's pregnant.
 She has no connections, no relationships, nothing, no job, no source of income,” shares Libby.

-Abandoned and pregnant, Aksha wound up at a train station in Delhi, eating scraps of food from the garbage and sleeping on a bench in the terminal.
+Abandoned and pregnant, Asha wound up at a train station in Delhi, eating scraps of food from the garbage and sleeping on a bench in the terminal.
 It wasn’t long before she became very ill.
 It was during this time that a family approached her and said they would pay for her medical expenses to help her get well.
 Having no other option, she accepted the money and bought the medicine she needed.

-At the brothel, Aksha was tortured and raped into submission, forced to sell her body into prostitution.
+At the brothel, Asha was tortured and raped into submission, forced to sell her body into prostitution.
 It is here that she would give birth to her son Raman, and it is here that she would raise him.

 Raman is now 24 years old and continues to live in the brothel with his mother.
 It’s the only life he’s ever known, and because of the stigma that comes along with that, it is nearly impossible for him to find steady and legitimate work.
-“There’s a caste system, and Aksha and her son are at the very bottom of it, basically viewed as garbage,” states Libby.
-(Aksha and Raman are pictured from behind.)
+“There’s a caste system, and Asha and her son are at the very bottom of it, basically viewed as garbage,” states Libby.
+(Asha and Raman are pictured from behind.)

 “I absolutely hate our life,” says Raman.
 He did run away at one point and was gone for about a year.
-Aksha had no idea where he went.
+Asha had no idea where he went.
 When he finally returned, they both escaped the brothel and went back to try and reconcile with her family in Mumbai.

-Libby shares, “For some of us, it can be difficult to understand the reality of life for people like Aksha and Raman.
+Libby shares, “For some of us, it can be difficult to understand the reality of life for people like Asha and Raman.
 In India, their beliefs and culture are embedded in everything they do, and it’s important to convey this to people living in the Western world who ask questions like ‘Why can’t they just leave?
 Why can’t they just go back to their families?
 Why can’t they just get a different job?
 Why do they go back to the brothel if they were able to escape from it?’”

 She continues, “I also learned that because these women are at G.B.
 Road, even if they leave, even if somehow they are able to get out, nobody will hire them, nobody.
 It's like The Scarlet Letter.
 It's like Jean Valjean from Les Misérables stealing a loaf of bread, and then the whole rest of your life is just ruined.
 That's their reality.
-Aksha couldn't get a different job if she tried.”
+Asha couldn't get a different job if she tried.”

-So, after those four days of sleeping outside their family’s home in Mumbai, Aksha and Raman traveled back to Delhi and returned to the brothel because it is literally the only place she can feed her son and herself.
+So, after those four days of sleeping outside their family’s home in Mumbai, Asha and Raman traveled back to Delhi and returned to the brothel because it is literally the only place she can feed her son and herself.
 Since returning, Raman has been able to get some odd jobs, but they are few and far between, especially since the pandemic hit and lockdowns were enforced.

-Libby states, “I just think, what if the family that approached Aksha and offered to help her in her greatest time of need had been people of goodwill versus these traffickers.
+Libby states, “I just think, what if the family that approached Asha and offered to help her in her greatest time of need had been people of goodwill versus these traffickers.
 I just can't even imagine how different their lives would be today.”

 She continues, “Raman never would have seen his mother raped and tortured and other women raped and tortured, and she never would have been exploited like this.
 He could have gone to school.
 It was just so many things.
 And so that's why I’m so passionate about what we do at Love Justice—intervening in that moment before exploitation and abuse occur and before a life is forever lost to such a dark and violent existence.
 I mean, these women definitely don't want to be in a brothel!”

-After meeting with Aksha and her son, Libby and two members of LJI’s investigations team walked down G.B.
+After meeting with Asha and her son, Libby and two members of LJI’s investigations team walked down G.B.
 Road.
 Libby states, “We passed brothel after brothel and saw young women standing at the top of long stairwells, waiting for customers.
 I mean, it's really overwhelming.
 It’s about one to two blocks on each side of the street; the buildings are about four stories tall and home to over 5,000 sex workers.
 There are girls looking through the bars of these tiny windows and yelling down at the people passing by.”